- Written by Dr.Mehmet Demircioglu

 Some surgeons may use a topical product on the donor area if there is irritation or a localized wound.
 That can be reasonable when it is specific.
 But applying a thick ointment over the whole donor area without instruction can keep residue in the short hair, make the area greasy, and make it harder to see whether redness is settling or spreading.

 If the donor area looks patchy, that is a different question from whether it needs ointment.
-I discuss the cosmetic and healing side in patchy donor area after a hair transplant.
-If the donor area is painful, hot, wet, has a bad smell, or is more inflamed each day, the priority is review, not camouflage with product.
+A patchy donor area after a hair transplant needs review of healing pattern, lighting, hair length, and symptoms, not coverage with product.
+If the donor area is painful, hot, wet, has a bad smell, or becomes more inflamed each day, the priority is review, not camouflage with product.

 Itching is also common during recovery, but itching does not mean you should scratch or coat the scalp with random creams.
-My separate guide on itching after a hair transplant explains why irritation and healing can overlap.
+When itching after a hair transplant overlaps with healing irritation, photos and symptom timing are more useful than guessing with another cream.

 Do not try to treat a worsening wound by covering it.
 A topical product may be part of a treatment plan, but first I need to understand what is happening.
 Sometimes the answer is a change in washing instructions.
 Sometimes it is an oral antibiotic.
 Sometimes it is local medical assessment, especially if you have traveled home.

-If the concern is a pimple or repeated bumps, the decision is not simply “ointment or no ointment.”
+If the concern is a pimple or repeated bumps, the decision is not simply ointment or no ointment.
 Small bumps can happen, but painful, spreading, or pus filled bumps need better judgment.
-I explain this in more detail in my articles on folliculitis and hair transplant surgery and infected hair transplant warning signs.
+Compare the pattern with folliculitis and hair transplant surgery and infected hair transplant warning signs, and ask for review if symptoms are worsening.

 For black, deep, or worsening scabbing, do not wait quietly.
-Read the warning pattern in necrosis warning signs after hair transplant, then contact the clinic or seek medical assessment quickly if those signs fit.
+Read the warning pattern in necrosis warning signs after hair transplant, and seek clinic review or medical assessment quickly if those signs fit.

 Worsening pain, heat, spreading redness, pus, fever, smell, or open skin should be reviewed before adding topical products.